Solve

 Examining the Output

 If you change the display period from the default in the output part of the site, you are also restricted to entering only years.
 This is not, however, much of a restriction, since all you get are a few more quarters displayed than you might optimally want.
-Remember the base dataset for comparison is ZAUBASE with a password of USBASE.
+Remember the base dataset for comparison is ZAXBASE with a password of USBASE.

 Dataset Names and Storage